Andrew Phillips Hoey

 Brief Life History of Andrew

 When Andrew Phillips Hoey was born on 29 January 1824, in Fife, Scotland, United Kingdom, his father, Andrew Phillips, was 33 and his mother, Isabel Hoy, was 31.
-He married Ann Low Taylor about 1844.
+He married Ann Low Taylor about 1844, in England, United Kingdom.
 They were the parents of at least 6 sons and 5 daughters.
-He lived in Inverkeithing, Fife, Scotland, United Kingdom in 1824.
+He lived in Inverkeithing, Fife, Scotland, United Kingdom for about 17 years.
 He died on 25 April 1878, in Catedral, San José, San José, Costa Rica, at the age of 54, and was buried in Catedral, San José, San José, Costa Rica.

 Photos and Memories (2)